KaiAragaki/kai_wip-website/content/posts/2024-05-15_zero-to-binom/index.md

 ![img](cominatorics-scoop.svg)

+(I know, these figure styles are all over the place.
+I don't consider myself bound by the shackles of 'style' or 'consistency' or 'skill')

 Consider the delightful scenario where you are in an ice cream shop with 5 flavors, and you want to make a cone with two scoops of ice cream.
 Assuming order matters, and that getting two scoops of the same flavor is valid, how many